Skip to main content

 Transactional Writes

-In this guide you will learn how to update multiple relationship tuples in a single transaction.
+UsingOpenFGA, you can update multiple relationship tuples in a single transaction.

 When to use

-Updating multiple relationship tuples is useful to keep system state consistent.
+Updating multiple relationship tuples can keep your system state consistent.

-You have a type called tweet that can have a reader.
-You have another type called user that can have a follower and followed_by relationship.
+In the following authorization model, there is type called tweet that can have a reader.
+There is another type called user that can have a follower and followed_by relationship.

 model